gbersac/code_generator/README.md

 ## Customisation
 The templates are header.tmpl and inplementation.tmpl.
 Change them as you want !

-My modifiing the variables at the bottom of the main.py file, you can :
+By modifying the variables at the bottom of the main.py file, you can :
 * change the extension of the file
 * the target directory of the created files
 * the header guard extension